Fragments of the Painted Chamber, Old Palace of Westminster

 1816/00/00 During repairs in the Painted Chamber, four ceiling paintings are removed by Adam Lee, the "Labourer in Trust" at Westminster.
 Two are lost but two are at the British Museum.

-1819/00/00 Thomas Crofton Croker, clerk of works at Westminster and an amateur artist, make copies in watercolour of the murals in The King's Chamber (lost).
-The watercolours are in the Victoria and Albert Museum and the Ashmolean Museum.
+1819/00/00 Thomas Crofton Croker, clerk of works at Westminster and an amateur artist, paints watercolour copies of the murals in The King's Chamber (lost).
+The watercolours are at the Victoria and Albert Museum and the Ashmolean Museum.

 1820/00/00 The Court of Requests, a national civil claims court, operates from the Painted Chamber.